-Thursday, October 10, 2019, 3:00 – 4:30 PM.
+Thursday, October 10, 2019, 3:00 PM.

 Join us every other month for an English-language book discussion group focused on literature related to Poland and Polish culture.
 This month we’re discussing Radioactive: Marie & Pierre Curie: A Tale of Love and Fallout by Lauren Redniss.

-n 1891, 24-year-old Marie Sklodowska moved from Warsaw to Paris, where she found work in the laboratory of Pierre Curie, a scientist engaged in research on heat and magnetism.
+In 1891, 24-year-old Marie Sklodowska moved from Warsaw to Paris, where she found work in the laboratory of Pierre Curie, a scientist engaged in research on heat and magnetism.
 They fell in love.
 They took their honeymoon on bicycles.
 They expanded the periodic table, discovering two new elements with startling properties, radium and polonium.
 They recognized radioactivity as an atomic property, heralding the dawn of a new scientific era.
 They won the Nobel Prize.
 Then, in 1906, Pierre was killed in a freak accident.
 Marie continued their work alone.
 She won a second Nobel Prize in 1911, and fell in love again, this time with the married physicist Paul Langevin.
 Scandal ensued.
 Duels were fought.

 In the century since the Curies began their work, we’ve struggled with nuclear weapons proliferation, debated the role of radiation in medical treatment, and pondered nuclear energy as a solution to climate change.
 In Radioactive, Lauren Redniss links these contentious questions to a love story in 19th Century Paris.